ajslater/codex/README.md

 The next time Codex starts it will back up the exisiting database and try to rebuild it.
 The database lives in the config directory as the file `config/db.sqlite3`.
 If this procedure goes kablooey, you may recover the original database at `config/db.sqlite3.backup`.

+### Bulk Database Updates Fail

+Codex's bulk database updater has been tested to usually work batching 100,000 filesystem events at a time.
+With enough RAM Codex could probably batch much more.
+But if you find that updating large batches of comics are failing, consider setting a the `max_db_ops` value in `hypercorn.toml` to a lower value.
+1000 will probably still be pretty fast, for instance.

 ### Bug Reports